aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

 Working principle
 ~~~~~~~~~~~~~~~~~

-RuntimeEvaluator scans the input stack machine code and the variable
+The RuntimeEvaluator scans the input stack machine code and the variable
 types.
 Combination of code and types during ``Compile()`` produces
 a list of calls to functions with specific types (the "pseudocode")
 that will be executed during ``Execute()``.